-Prior to here arrival at USC, Smith Gilbert was a six-time Conference USA Coach of the Year at the University of Central Florida who guided the Knights' women's team to a program-best fifth place finish at both the 2013 NCAA Track and Field Outdoor and Indoor Championships.
+Prior to her arrival at USC, Smith Gilbert was a six-time Conference USA Coach of the Year at the University of Central Florida who guided the Knights' women's team to a program-best fifth place finish at both the 2013 NCAA Track and Field Indoor and Outdoor Championships.

 Smith Gilbert succeeded Ron Allice, who led the Trojans for 19 years and retired after the 2013 NCAA Championships.

-Smith Gilbert, 45, spent the past six seasons (2008-13) at UCF overseeing the women's track and field and cross country programs after serving as an assistant at Tennessee, Alabama and Penn State.
+Prior to her arrivial at USC, Smith Gilbert, 47, spent six seasons (2008-13) at UCF overseeing the women's track and field and cross country programs after serving as an assistant at Tennessee, Alabama and Penn State.

-During her UCF tenure, the Knights won six Conference USA track and field outdoor and indoor crowns.
+During her UCF tenure, the Knights won six Conference USA track and field indoor and outdoor crowns.
 Her athletes were named All-Americans more than 100 times and set more than 100 school records.
 Academically, her team's GPA exceeded 3.0 nearly every term.
 She also oversaw the building of the on-campus UCF Cross Country Complex.

 In 2013, UCF's fifth place showing at the NCAA outdoor meet was the best finish by a non-BCS team since 2000 and its 35 points more than doubled the previous program best.
-She was named the U.S. Track & Field and Cross Country Coaches Association South Region Coach of the Year for a fifth time in 2013 as she guided UCF to its first-ever outdoor national Top 10 ranking in the USTFCCCA poll.
-She was the only coach to have three 100 meter runners ranked among the Top 10-seeded qualifiers at the NCAA meet.
+She was named the USTFCCCA South Region Coach of the Year for a fifth time in 2013 as she guided UCF to its first-ever outdoor national Top 10 ranking in the USTFCCCA poll.
+She was the only coach to have three 100 meter runners ranked among the top 10-seeded qualifiers at the NCAA meet.
 Twelve school records were broken in the 2013 outdoor season while the team won its fourth-straight C-USA title, a feat unmatched by any other women's track and field program in conference history.
 Octavious Freeman was the C-USA Outdoor Track Athlete of the Year for the second consecutive year.

 UCF also finished fifth at the 2013 NCAA indoor meet, as C-USA Indoor Track Athlete of the Year Aurieyall Scott won the 60-meter dash to become the school's first NCAA champion in any sport.

 UCF's eighth place finish at the 2012 NCAA indoor meet was the program's best at the time.
-UCF won the C-USA outdoor title and capped the season by sending four Knights to compete at the USA Olympic Trials (Scott was one of two collegiate athletes who advanced to the finals of the 200 meters).
+UCF won the C-USA outdoor title and capped the season by sending four Knights to compete at the USA Olympic Trials.
+Scott was one of two collegiate athletes who advanced to the finals of the 200 meters.
 At the 2012 London Olympics, Smith Gilbert trained U.S. Olympian DeeDee Trotter to her third appearance in the Summer Games and her first individual Olympic medal (a bronze), as well as a second gold medal on the 4x400 relay.
-In 2011, UCF swept the indoor and outdoor C-USA titles as Jackie Coward was named C-USA Track Athlete of the Year and UCF's first two-time All-America first teamer.
-Smith Gilbert was C-USA's outdoor and indoor Coach of the Year.

 She led the 2010 Knights to the C-USA Outdoor championship.
 Coward became UCF's first NCAA Outdoor All-American (she was fourth in the 100-meter hurdles).